-The "Coolant Pulsator" is strong enough to push open a thermostat, but removal is highly recommended.
-Heater control valves and any other devices, which could restrict the direct flushing of the block, radiator, or heater core; must also be removed.
+The Engine Cooling Pulsator® is strong enough to push open a thermostat, but removal is highly recommended.
+Other devices, such as Heater control valves, which could restrict flushing; must also be removed.

 • Know How Debris Enters

 The type of debris in a cooling system exists throughout the system and will accumulate and block small passages.